Alternative Strumming Patterns

 Bass/treble groove in A Major

 Alternative Strum #5 – The Classic Rumba!

-Rumba is a rhythm that derives from South Spain’s folk music, flamenco.
-Mainly practised and developed by the gypsy population in the region of Andalusia, flamenco has met worldwide recognition during the late 20th century mostly due to guitarists like Paco de Lucia, Sabicas, Tomatito, Vincente Amigo, etc.
+Rumba is a rhythm that derives from southern Spain’s folk music, flamenco.
+Mainly practised and developed by the gipsy population in the region of Andalusia, flamenco has met worldwide recognition during the late 20th century mostly due to guitarists like Paco de Lucia, Sabicas, Tomatito, Vincente Amigo, etc.